aseryi/unifyingphysicsweb/content/memory.md

 ![Colloquium March 20, 2025](images/colloquium-march-20-2025.png)

-Many thanks to everyone who joined us in-person or online on March 20, 2025, for our colloquium.
+Many thanks to everyone who joined us in-person or online on March 20, 2025, for our colloquium!
 And thanks to many who sent nice and kind words of support.
 For details about the event - see [Jefferson Lab Colloquium](https://www.jlab.org/conference/colloquium-seryi-seraia)